nikhilsardana/wordsearch/README.md

 ## How to use it:
 0. Clone the repository.
 1. Have Python3 and pip installed
-2. 'pip3 install -r requirements.txt'
+2. `pip3 install -r requirements.txt`

 ### Text Input
-3. If you have a wordsearch in text form, that is, some text that looks like
+3. If you have a word search in text form, that is, some text that looks like

 ```
 OTICFLOWERBUDSCBSYCN